 - Hide menu

-Blooming Wild Rice
+Wild Rice | Blooming

 From the research that I have done, wild rice is not considered a “raw” product due to the processing stage that takes place.
 Below I have pulled together from various companies, the heating procedure that takes place after they harvest it.
 For more details, I included their web links so you can delve deeper into it.

-Northern Wilds Rice Company says,
+Northern Wilds Rice Company:

 “…Most commercial rice processors parch rice in big tumblers heated by gas or LPG.
 Cathy Chaver hand-parches the rice over an open fire.”